lynndylanhurley/devise_token_auth/README.md

 [![Sponsors on Open Collective](https://opencollective.com/devise_token_auth/sponsors/badge.svg)](#sponsors) [![Join the chat at https://gitter.im/lynndylanhurley/devise_token_auth](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/lynndylanhurley/devise_token_auth?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Simple, secure token-based authentication for Rails.
-This gem provides the following features:
+Simple, multi-client and secure token-based authentication for Rails.

+If you're building SPA or a mobile app, and you want authentication, you need tokens, not cookies.
+This gem refreshes the tokens on each request, and expires them in a short time, so the app is secure.
+Also, it maintains a session for each client/device, so you can have as many sessions as you want.

+## Main features

 * Seamless integration with:
   * [ng-token-auth](https://github.com/lynndylanhurley/ng-token-auth) for [AngularJS](https://github.com/angular/angular.js)